DarrenWhite99/Auvik-PowerShell-Module/README.md

 # Auvik-PowerShell-Module
-PowerShell Wrapper for the Auvik API
+PowerShell Wrapper for the [Auvik API](https://auvikapi.us1.my.auvik.com/docs)

 # Base Module Functions
 ### Add-AuvikBaseURI
-Description: Set the URI for API access
+Description: Set the URI for API access.
+Will set Base URI to default of https://auvikapi.us1.my.auvik.com if no option is provided.

     Options: [-BaseURI <URL>]
     Options: [-DC <US|EU>]
+    Options: [-DC <US#|EU#>]
+#### Example
+Set the Base URI to the US2 Datacenter

+    Add-AuvikBaseURI -DC US2

 ### Get-AuvikBaseURI
 Description: Returns the URI configured for the current session